Discouraged in Writing? Start Here!

 • What is the geography of your setting, and how do the characters interact with it?

 • What are different factions of people in your setting?
 Are they different socioeconomic classes?
 Races or species?
 Political groups?
-Geographic groups
+Geographic groups?

 • Imagine yourself in your setting.
 What places would you visit?
 Who would you visit?
 What would you eat?
 Where would you sleep?
 As with a lot of this deeper exploration, little to none of it has to end up in your story, but it will make the setting much more real and easy to navigate for you.

 • If your setting is giving you trouble, try making it familiar.
-Start with somewhere very familiar: a school you went to (or are attending now), a hometown, a place you visit regularly, the city you live in, the building you live in, etc. Then tweak it into your genre: if you’re writing historical fiction, find out what your familiar setting was like then (or find a similar one).
+Start with somewhere very familiar: a school you went to (or are attending now), a hometown, a place you visit regularly, the city you live in, the building you live in, etc. Then tweak it into your genre: if you’re writing historical fiction, find out what your familiar setting was like back then (or find a similar one).
 If you’re writing fantasy or sci-fi, adjust the architecture, technology, terminologies, and more to match.

 Conclusion